Join the mailing list to receive AOS Press Releases.Subscribe Now

 Most recently, the Northeast Ohio Regional Sewer District announced on March 1 that it had been hacked by a phishing scheme.
 On Jan.
 31, Licking County was hacked – shutting down its system for a week.
 Other governments in Ohio have either lost data, lost money or paid money to cybercriminals to get their data back.
 One school district in Central Ohio was duped into sending nearly $40,000 to a fake account – not because school officials were sloppy, but because the hackers are increasingly sophisticated.
 And an Eastern Ohio court had to pay a ransom in bitcoin to have its data released from the clutches of cybercriminals.

 “This problem isn’t going away.
 It’s getting worse,” Yost said.
 “We know many local communities are strapped for resources, and some haven’t taken steps to protect their digital assets.
 We in the Auditor’s office have the ability to help local leaders prevent personal information from getting into the hands of evildoers, and that’s why we’re doing this training.”

 The training sessions will be held in eight communities across Ohio so that it is accessible and inexpensive for local officials.
 Auditor Yost partnered with local sheriffs to host the events.
 The training will help local officials understand how and why governments are attacked, how to minimize their risk, how to identify digital threats, what to do if your government is attacked, and answer other questions such as how bitcoin works.

 Leading the training is Nicole Beckwith, an investigator and digital forensic analyst for the Auditor of State.
 Beckwith is a recognized expert on cybersecurity, policy, cyberterrorism and is trained in computer forensics, network investigations and network intrusion response.

-Local leaders can register for the free training here.
 The training schedule is as follows: